 - Children's Hospital of Michigan

 - John D. Dingell VA Medical Center

 The training program is based on the ACGME General Competencies, and emphasis is placed on the resident assuming increasing diagnostic responsibilities under faculty supervision.
 There are abundant opportunities to interact with clinical specialists and basic scientists and to apply recent technological developments to diagnostic medicine and research.
-The spectrum of hospital affiliations allows each resident to receive training from pathologists with special interest and expertise in subspecialty areas including:
+The spectrum of hospital affiliations allows each resident to receive training from pathologists with special interest and expertise in subspecialty areas including, but not limited to:

 - pediatric pathology

 - gynecological pathology